filipeamorais/ee654mobilecomputingdialogserverclientassignment/README.md

-# Android client and server app for book databae
+# Android server app for book databae
 Android app for the server side of client and server application to manipulate a book database.

 # Running